RMITLibrary/easy_cite/2022-build/markdown/apa7thed.md

 ###### start-subtype-content

 Only include a full reference to lecture notes or class materials that are behind a login screen (such as Canvas) if you are writing for an audience that will be able to retrieve them.
-Otherwise, cite it as a personal communication.
+Otherwise, cite it as a **personal communication**.

 Examples of course materials are: